ETHChicago/ethchi-website/README.md

 # Welcome to the ETHChicago website

-This project was started with create-react-app, and is written in typescript.

 # Running locally

-Clone the dev branch of this repository, use `pnpm start` to start the development server, use `pnpm run storybook` to start storybook locally.
+Clone the dev branch of this repository, use `yarn start` to start the development server, use `yarn storybook` to start storybook locally.

 # Contributing